 Myth 5: There is no career satisfaction

-A career in care is highly rewarding for anyone who is passionate about helping other people and loves making a positive difference to people’s lives.
+A career in care is highly rewarding.
+This is especially true to those who are passionate about helping other people and loves making a positive difference to people’s lives.

 There is nothing more rewarding than seeing how much help you’re giving the person you’re caring for or how thankful their family members are.

 As with any career, being a care professional can be quite challenging.
-Due to the nature of the role, you may be required to work irregular hours, longer shifts and weekends.
-Having good time management is key to a good work-life balance, and to being successful and satisfied in a career in adult social care.
+Carers may be required to work irregular hours, longer shifts and weekends.
+Good time management is key to a good work-life balance and being successful in a career in adult social care.